Slicer228/Settlement-work-OS-sem3/README.md

 #Usage
 To compile, you have to download MinGW.
 Official site - https://www.mingw-w64.org/downloads/<br>
 Then, add bin folder to your path.<br>
-Next step in only write this code in project directory<br>
+Next step is only to write this code in project directory<br>
 ```code
 gcc detMatrix.c -o det
 ```